-Some arrive with a small bag.
-More often though, these men, women and children have nothing—only the clothes they are wearing.
+Some arrive with a small bag, stuffed with belongings.
+Most only the clothes they are wearing.

 Refugees might travel light, yet they come with heavy burdens.